Egbert-Lannister/Robo-Imagine/README.md

 ## 📖 Abstract

 Robot learning aims to complete diverse tasks.
-End-to-end VLA models achieve significant performance but struggle with data dependency.
-Recently, video generation models (VGMs) as world models provide a new perspective, enabling robots to generalize across tasks by 'imagining' future states.
-However, computing bottlenecks leading to limited-length videos are not applicable for long-term tasks.

-In this paper, we train an image-text conditioned robotic video generation model, named **RoboImagine**, aiming to generate long-term robotic manipulation videos with visual-semantic-dynamic conformity.
+End-to-end VLA models, achieving significant performance, but struggling on data dependency.
+Recently, video generation models (VGMs) as a world model provides a new perspective, enabling robots to generalize across tasks by 'imagining' future states.
+However, computing bottleneck leading to limited-length video, not applicable for long-term tasks.
+In this paper, we train a image-text conditioned robotic video generation model, named **RoboImagine**, aiming to generate long-term robotic manipulation videos, with visual-semantic-dynamic conformity.
 We build an autoregressive long-term video generation pipeline based on a VLM as task-complete-verifier, in which RoboImagine is designed with dynamic and geometric consistency augmentation to get continuous and smooth motions between clips.
+Systematic experiments are implemented, showing that we are able to generate longe-term robotic manipulation videos with continuous motion, achieveing average success rate increment of 150% than that of w/o augmentation method.
+Our method effectively generalize on unseen cases.
+The generated video is mapped into end-effector actions, through a visual inverse dynamic model.

 ## 🎯 Key Features